codeanywhere/documentation-old/other/faq.md

 ### How can I connect to a Container via FTP?

 You can't connect via FTP but you can connect as SFTP.
 These are the credentials you'll need:
-- Hostname: preview link of your container - looks something like preview.xxxx.box.codeanywhere.com and you can check it in Container's Info with a right click on your Container
+- Hostname: hostname of your container - looks something like hostXX.codeanyhost.com and you can check it in Container's Info with a right click on your Container
 - User name: cabox
 - As for the password, you can't connect this way.
 You'll need private key of your Container and you can get it by going to /home/cabox/.ssh/id_rsa and that's your private key which you can use for connecting to your Container.
 - Also, you'll need to check your Port - right click on your Container, select Info, locate SSH Terminal listening on port, and that's the port you have to use for connecting to SFTP.